 In Zen, the concept of Mushotoku represents a state of mind where the spirit does not seek to obtain anything.
 This is the attitude of a mind that do not get attached to objects and that seeks no personal profit.

-Without this state of mind, Zazen is not authentic.
-Universal wisdom is rooted in Mushotoku and it transcends dualities and limitations created by our egos.
+Without this state of mind, meditation (zazen) is not authentic.
+Universal wisdom is rooted in Mushotoku, and it transcends dualities and limitations created by our egos.
 When you are mushotoku, even if you lose you are always free, always happy.

 We must not practice Zen meditation, or Zazen, with a hope to personally profit.
 Do not practice for Zazen for fame or profit; do not practice it to obtain a reward; do not practice it to obtain esoteric powers.

-Do not practice Zazen for yourself; simply practice Zazen for Zazen.
-Zazen has no object and no subject; it is simply the union of the absolute self with the Cosmos.
+Do not practice Zazen for yourself; only practice Zazen for Zazen.
+Zazen has no object and no subject; it is simply the union of the absolute Self with the Cosmos.
 In the martial arts, too, one must be mushotoku, without any goal or desire for profit.

 In Zen, Mushotoku means getting rid of attachment on a mental level, that is, becoming unattached to personal profit in all forms.
 Letting go of profit means letting go of the inner self.
 In the end, giving up the self is the greatest achievement you can reach.
 Mushotoku is you, me and the entire Universe in pure sincerity.

 Mushotoku, this state of mind in which you act without wanting to achieve a result, and give without wanting something in return is the key attitude characterizing the way of the Buddha and the way of Zen.Next: Hishiryo